matematikaadit/url-bot-rs/README.md

 # url-bot-rs

-Super minimal URL title fetching bot for IRC in Rust
+URL title fetching bot for IRC in Rust

 ## Build